A Real Space Description of Magnetic Field Induced Melting in the Charge Ordered Manganites: I. The Clean Limit

-Over the earlier sections, we made a number of conclusions regarding the BW or $\lambda$ dependence of the response to magnetic field sweeps.
-By invoking a Landau like landscape, with a relevant number of competing phases, we organize the broad systematics of the field response with changing BW within a single framework.
+Over the earlier sections, we drew a number of conclusions regarding the $\lambda$ dependence of the magnetic response.
+Here we suggest a Landau free energy landscape involving the relevant competing phases and organize the field response within a single framework.

+While we do not present a Landau functional here, based on our results we schematically show an energy landscape in terms of some generalized order parameter.
+While deriving such a theory from the microscopic model is difficult, a heuristic construction could still be useful as an organizing tool.
+A Landau theory with the provision of stabilizing both commensurate CO at half doping and incommensurate order off half doping \cite{lit-landau-theory} and the concomitant magnetic order has been studied before.
+This reproduces the qualitative $x-T$ phase diagram around half doping and exhibits phase coexistence in absence of either strain or disorder.
+Our landscape can help improve such constructs.

 From the previous sections we know that the melting can either be homogeneous or inhomogeneous.
-For $\lambda$ less than $1.6$, the system can melt the CO simply by lowering the energy of the FM-M minima with increase in the applied field.
-The increase in field can either lead to a simple first order transition, as happens for low $\lambda\sim1.4$ or as happens for intermediate $\lambda\sim1.5$, lead to a field induced phase separation.
+For $\lambda/t < 1.6$ the system can melt the CO simply by lowering the energy of the FM-M minimum with increase in $h$.
+The increase in field can either lead to a simple first order transition, as happens for $\lambda /t\sim 1.40$ or lead to PS as happens for intermediate $\lambda$.
 In either case the loss of CO volume fraction is guaranteed.
-However for $\lambda\sim1.6-1.65$, the FM-CO is the one closest in energy to the CE-CO-I (and also the true ground state in the limit of $h\rightarrow\infty$) and without the intermediate field phase separation, would have simple gone over to the FM-CO phase, as happens for $\lambda>1.65$.
-Thus the phase separation is crucial for the destabilisation of the CO for this $\lambda$ window.
+However for $\lambda/t\sim1.6-1.65$, the FM-CO is closest in energy to the CE-CO-I (and also the true ground state in the limit of $h\rightarrow\infty$).
+Without the intermediate $h$ phase separation, the CE-CO-I would have simply gone over to the FM-CO phase, as happens for $\lambda/t>1.65$. \textit{The phase separation is necessary for the destabilization of the CO for this $\lambda$ window}.

-With this general understanding, let us discuss the Landau landscape shown in Fig. 10.
-This has three panels depicting the underlying free energy landcapes with increasing mangetic fields for three successively increasing values of $\lambda$.
+With this general understanding, let us discuss the Landau landscape shown in Fig.\ref{f9}.
+This has three panels depicting the free energy landscapes with increasing magnetic fields for three increasing values of $\lambda$.